joseguardo/IntelligentChunking/app/data/processed/original/chunks/25_financial_covenants.md

 - (b) liabilities for Tax;
 - (c) Exceptional Items and other non-operating items;
 - (d) insurance claims;
-- (e) liabilities in relation to dividends declared but not paid by the Parent or by a Group Company in favour of a person which is not a Group Company;
+- (e) liabilities in relation to dividends declared but not paid by the Parent or by a Group Company in favour of a person which is not a Group Company; and

 (f) amounts owed to the vendor in connection with the Acquisition or any other vendor or third party in connection with a Permitted Acquisition.

 # "Debt Service" means, in respect of any Relevant Period, the aggregate of:

-- (a) Finance Charges for that Relevant Period;
+1. Finance Charges for that Relevant Period;
-- (b) all scheduled repayments of Borrowings (as such scheduled repayments have been adjusted as a result of any mandatory prepayment made during that or any preceding Relevant Period and as a result of any voluntary prepayment made during any preceding Relevant Period) falling due during that Relevant Period but excluding:
+2. all scheduled repayments of Borrowings (as such scheduled repayments have been adjusted as a result of any mandatory prepayment made during that or any preceding Relevant Period and as a result of any voluntary prepayment made during any preceding Relevant Period) falling due during that Relevant Period but excluding:
-- (i) any amounts falling due under any overdraft or revolving facility (including, without limitation, the Revolving Facility and any Ancillary Facility) and which were available for simultaneous redrawing according to the terms of that facility;
+1. any amounts falling due under any overdraft or revolving facility (including, without limitation, the Revolving Facility and any Ancillary Facility) and which were available for simultaneous redrawing according to the terms of that facility;
-- (ii) (for the avoidance of doubt), any voluntary prepayment or mandatory prepayment made pursuant to clause 11.2 (Disposal, Insurance and Acquisition Proceeds and Excess Cashflow);
+2. (for the avoidance of doubt), any voluntary prepayment or mandatory prepayment made pursuant to clause 11.2 (Disposal, Insurance and Acquisition Proceeds and Excess Cashflow);
-- (iii) any such obligations owed to any Group Company; and
+3. any such obligations owed to any Group Company; and
-- (iv) any prepayment of Borrowings existing on the Closing Date which is required to be repaid under the terms of this agreement;
+4. any prepayment of Borrowings existing on the Closing Date which is required to be repaid under the terms of this agreement;
-- (c) the amount of any cash dividends or other cash distributions (other than yield or interest payments) in respect of the Investor Instruments or the Management Loan Notes paid or made by the Parent in respect of that Relevant Period other than any amounts funded from the Overfund Account; and
+3. the amount of any cash dividends or other cash distributions (other than yield or interest payments) in respect of the Investor Instruments or the Management Loan Notes paid or made by the Parent in respect of that Relevant Period other than any amounts funded from the Overfund Account; and
-- (d) the amount of the capital element of any payments in respect of that Relevant Period payable under any Finance Lease entered into by any Group Company, and so that no amount shall be included more than once.
+4. the amount of the capital element of any payments in respect of that Relevant Period payable under any Finance Lease entered into by any Group Company, and so that no amount shall be included more than once.

 # "Earn-Out Consideration" means any deferred consideration incurred by a member of the Group in relation to a Permitted Acquisition where such consideration is payable only upon the acquired entity achieving certain financial performance tests.

 # "EBITDA" means, in respect of a Group Company for any period for which it is being calculated, the operating profit of that Group Company before taxation (including the results from discontinued operations):

-- (a) before deducting any interest, commission, fees, discounts, prepayment fees, premiums or charges and other finance payments whether paid, payable or capitalised by that Group Company only;
+1. before deducting any interest, commission, fees, discounts, prepayment fees, premiums or charges and other finance payments whether paid, payable or capitalised by that Group Company only;
-- (b) not including any interest which has accrued due to that Group Company only;
+2. not including any interest which has accrued due to that Group Company only;
-- (c) after adding back any amount attributable to the amortisation, depreciation or impairment of assets of that Group Company (determined on an unconsolidated basis) (and taking no account of the reversal of any previous impairment charge made in that period);
+3. after adding back any amount attributable to the amortisation, depreciation or impairment of assets of that Group Company (determined on an unconsolidated basis) (and taking no account of the reversal of any previous impairment charge made in that period);
-- (d) before taking into account any Exceptional Items;
+4. before taking into account any Exceptional Items;

 UK - 205885966.10 118